gloriamcmaster/gloriamcmaster/README.md

 I am a first year Aerospace Engineering Major and Material Science Engineering Minor at the UC Irvine.

-Some of my ✨hobbies✨ include reading, writing, and the exploration of new skills/topics of interest.
+Some of my ✨hobbies✨ include reading, writing and hiking into the unknown!
 <!--
 **gloriamcmaster/gloriamcmaster** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.